earthsteading/Commercial-Buildings/fire-hydrant.md

 ## Reference documents
 AS2419 series
-  - [ ] Part 1 System design, installation and commissioning
+  - [ ] Part 1 System design, installation and commissioning, including Appendix B (Class 2 to 9 not more than 25m in height), Appendix C (large isolated with volume of 108,000m3, Appendix D (Class 2 to 9) with effective height more than 135m, Appendix E (special hazards like chemical plants, oil refineries, etc),
   - [ ] Part 2 Fire hydrant valves
   - [ ] Part 3 Fire brigade booster connections
   - [ ] Part 4 Storz connections for firefighting purposes